cristian-guerrero/legion-go-tricks/README.md

     - lower TDPs, below 20-22W, seem stable on STAMP
 - Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
 Usually it's around 72fps
   - to get max FPS available, do the following:
-    - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`
+    - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
-    - in QAM, turn off the Framerate Limit
+    - then in the QAM, turn off the Framerate Limit
       - sometimes you need to turn on/off the framerate limit, it doesn't kick in initially
 - FPS slider isn't always accurate
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to disable problematic refresh rates above 60Hz